Truck Accident Lawyer San Antonio, TX

 When Trucker Fatigue is a Factor

 One major factor in commercial truck accidents is something you may not have thought of before, which is trucker fatigue.
 This is when a truck driver becomes impaired or falls asleep behind the wheel as a result of lacking sufficient rest.
-Oftentimes, truckers are under pressure by their employer to get goods from one location to another as quickly as possible.
-Unfortunately, because of this pressure many truckers are pushed to skip out on proper rest breaks and sleep.
+Truck fatigue is a bigger problem than you may think and is a threat to both drivers and the people they share the road with.
+Oftentimes, truckers are under pressure from their employer to get goods from one location to another as quickly as possible.
+Unfortunately, because of this pressure, many truckers are pushed to skip out on proper rest breaks and sleep.
 Despite regulations that are supposed to prevent fatigue, it still happens because companies are more worried about the bottom dollar than the safety of their workers and the public.

 You may be asking yourself how we would go about proving that the trucker was fatigued at the time of the accident.
 There are several pieces of evidence that can help us prove trucker fatigue was a factor in the collision, including:

 - Police Reports: officers have been trained to identify when a person is deprived of sleep.
 A police report that lists details such as red eyes or obvious fatigue, can be helpful in showing that the trucker was influenced by sleep deprivation.
 The trucker themselves may have admitted being tired behind the wheel when speaking with the officer at the scene.